Read and find out what Constitutional Carry needs to address and why it's a step in the right direction.

-Just this past week, another state has entered the realm of Constitutional Carry.
-We applaud West Virginia for sticking it to the man and allowing her residents to carry a firearm if they are legally allowed to have it, to begin with.
+Just this past week, another state entered the realm of constitutional carry.
+We applaud West Virginia for sticking it to the man and allowing her residents to carry a firearm if they are legally allowed to have it to begin with.

 This is a growing trend and one that we all hope continues to catch on more and more in the future.

 Having said all of that, there are some issues with Constitutional Carry that need to be addressed.
 While this is a great step in the right direction, we need to remember that this does screw some people out of carrying a handgun in other states.